VirtoCommerce/vc-docs/dev_docs/docs/custom-apps-development/vc-shell/Getting-started/creating-first-custom-app.md

-# Creating first VC-Shell application
+# Create first VC-Shell application

 In this section we will show you how to scaffold a VC Shell application on your local machine.
 The created project will use Vue 3 and Vite as the build setup.

-!!! info "Prerequisites"
+## Prerequisites

 1. You have an up-to-date Node.js version installed.
 1. Your current working directory is the one where you want to create the application.

 To create and install custom app: